hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 was to be ready for them to examine that evening.

-As they looked at the genome browser in Vrishchika’s lab it became clear that the *S.neurona* had the engineered *Mucor* chitinase inhibitor gene fused to the 3′ end of the secreted apicomplexan HAD phosphatase gene.
+As they looked at the genome browser in Vrishchika’s lab it became clear that the *S.neurona*had the engineered *Mucor* chitinase inhibitor gene fused to the 3′ end of the secreted apicomplexan HAD phosphatase gene.
 Then there were three ZU5-DLD genes with a signal peptide region derived from the secreted kinase engineered into the genome.
 They were all the alternative versions noted in Lootika’s paper but not the one they had used in their experiments.
 Seeing that Lootika remarked: “Hey you were right it is certainly this *S.neurona* after all.
-What’s more is that it is likely the creation of Sterling McKnight\!”
+What’s more is that it is likely the creation of Sterling McKnight!”
 Vrishchika: “Today I heard something interesting in the talk of this guy BK Gupta who is from the lab of this hotshot cancer biologist, Junkberg.
 Apparently, McKnight and Suryaprakash were collaborating on a treatment